dborzov/borzov.ca/content/posts/frenchirix.md

 * regular exposure to enjoyable French media that they pick themselves,
 * spaced repetition of that same content.

- Altogether, this could be only 10-15 minutes a day; but if it's regular, the impact for the money is huge.
+ Altogether, this could be only 10-15 minutes a day; but if it's regular, the impact is outsized.

-Getting them to watch more TV was easy: I did not get any complaints for extra screentime.
+Getting them to watch more TV was easy: I did not get any complaints for the extra screentime.

 The hard part was doing the spaced repetition right:
 *  You want to track what you brushed up on and when,